What will you learn?

 Aravind Eye Hospital, Madurai

-- The candidate should have one year experience in the field of Ophthalmic.
+- The candidate should have one year experience in the field of ophthalmic dispensing

 - Apart from Indian candidates, this course is open to all countries in South East Asia Region & Africa.

-- Optical dispensing is a subspecialty of optometry which includes all procedures from the time the glass prescription is presented to the optician till the patient receives the pair of glasses satisfactorily.
+- Optical dispensing is a subspecialty of optometry which includes all procedures from the time the glass prescription is presented to the optician till the patients receives the pair of glasses satisfactorily.

 - A trained optician is required for the management of avoidable blindness by means of modern scientific dispensing.

-- The objective of this course is to develop the optician’s skills and knowledge for quality vision care services.
+- The objective of this course is to develop the skills and knowledge of opticians for quality vision care services.

 Where to stay?